kyverno/chainsaw/website/docs/steps/try.md

 !!! tip "Continue on error"

-    By default a test step stops executing when an operation fails and the following operations are not executed.
+    By default, a test step stops executing when an operation fails and the following operations are not executed.

-    This behaviour can be changed using the `continueOnError` field, if `continueOnError` is set to `true` the step will still be considered failed but execution will continue with the next operations.
+    This behavior can be changed using the `continueOnError` field, if `continueOnError` is set to `true` the step will still be considered failed but execution will continue with the next operations.

 ## Operations